WalletWasabi/WasabiDoc/FAQ/README.md

 - How can I sign a transaction on the Cold Card?
 - How can I import and broadcast a final transaction from Cold Card?
 - Can I coin join the bitcoin on my hardware wallet?

+### Settings
+- How can I connect to my own full node?
+- How can I change the anonset target?
+- How can I change the dust threshold?
+- How can I turn off Tor?
+- Where can I find the logs?

+### Coin Control Best Practices
+- Can I consolidate anonset coins?
+- How can I send my anonset coins to my hardware wallet?
+- What can I do with small change?
+- Which coins can I select for coin joins?
+- How can I mix large amounts?

 ## Contributions to Wasabi
 - Who is contributing to Wasabi already?